AmperSam-git/baserom-template/Readme.md

 To make life easier for you as a hacker, this project template comes with a custom User Toolbar in Lunar Magic (which you can see in the screenshot above).
 It uses a script on the backend to automate the process of applying additional custom assets to your ROM right from Lunar Magic without the need for scripts or dragging your rom around.

 ## Project Folders

+### backups

+The scripts as part of this resource have some functionality for backing up various parts of your project using Lunar Magic export.

 ### docs